M66B/FairEmail/docs/FAQ-da-rDK.md

 If the connection to the email server is lost, FairEmail will always synchronize the messages again to make sure no messages were missed.
 If the connection is unstable, this can result in extra data usage.
 In this case, it is a good idea to decrease the number of days to synchronize messages for to a minimum (see the previous question) or to switch to periodically synchronizing of messages (receive settings).

+To reduce data usage, you could change these advanced receive settings:

+* Check if old messages were removed from the server: disable
+* Synchronize (shared) folder list: disable

 By default FairEmail does not download message texts and attachments larger than 256 KiB when there is a metered (mobile or paid Wi-Fi) internet connection.
 You can change this in the connection settings.

 <br />